Becoming an Artist

 Reimagining the American Civil War

 Künstler’s depictions of the American Civil War have decidedly established his legacy as an outstanding visual historian.
 In 1981, he accepted his last advertising commission as an illustrator in order to turn his full attention to his work as a painter of historical subjects.
 In 1982, Künstler completed the painting that would become the official logo for the CBS mini-series, The Blue and the Gray.
 His personal interest in the American Civil War and the positive reaction that his artwork garnered inspired Künstler to continue his focus on the period.
 His meticulous, expressive paintings highlight chaos, battle, and poignant moments of intimacy against the backdrop of the most traumatic and bloody conflict the nation had ever endured.
-(Robertson).

 Absolution Before Victory: The Irish Brigade at Antietam, September 17, 1862 portrays a moment that is both fleeting and moving.
 In the image, the Irish Brigade is about to engage the enemy at the Battle of Antietam.
 As they are about to move forward, a priest turns his horse to bless his charges before moving on, a moving image that highlight the faith, courage and devotion that these soldiers displayed.
-Success as a Civil War painter has established Kunstler as one the preeminent historical artists in the world.
-Sought after by collectors and publishers, he has exhibited his art in museums and at historical sites throughout the United States, and has earned recognition of prominent scholars in the field.
+Success as a Civil War painter has established Künstler as one the preeminent historical artists in the world.
+Sought after by collectors and publishers, he has exhibited his art in museums and at historical sites throughout the United States, and has earned recognition from prominent scholars in the field.

 Continuing his work with great dedication, and maintaining an intensive schedule by any standard, Künstler continues to create popular illustrative artwork that brings together his passion for historical research and vast artistic abilities to current subjects and projects.
 Recent depictions of the American Revolution offer the opportunity for immersion in another time period, and a new series of works for Maximus Vodka bring him back to his roots as an illustrator of adventure stories.
 “I think I’ve got the best job in the world, because if I were retired, I would still want to paint pictures,” Künstler said, reflecting upon his prolific six-decade career.
-“What more could you want than to have people look at your work and enjoy it?” he said, with no interest in slowing down any time soon.
+“What more could you want than to have people look at your work and enjoy it?” he said, showing no interest in slowing down any time soon.

 Illustrations by Mort Künstler